nickg/nvc/README.md

 to the configure command.
 The minimum supported LLVM version is 8.0.
 Versions between 8 and 15 have all been tested.

-On Linux the `libdw` or `libdwarf` libraries can be used to generate more accurate VHDL stack traces if installed.

 NVC also depends on Flex to generate the lexical analyser.

 On a Debian derivative the following should be sufficient to install all